ledokku/ledokku/website/blog/2021-06-06-james-bond-release.md

 ### Shaping the future of deployments

 We are here to stay and this, while big step, is just a beginning.
-Deployments from private repos, cleaner UI, deployments from Gitlab, Dockerhub, custom domain handling and many more exciting features are coming soon.

 Take part in shaping the future and follow us on [**Twitter**](https://twitter.com/ledokku), join our [**Discord**](https://discord.gg/v76vY2YaKp) or open an issue on our [**Github**](https://github.com/ledokku/ledokku) repo.
 Any and all of the feedback will be highly appreciated.